How to Care for Apple Trees in Michigan

 If nutrients and water can’t reach the roots of the tree system it will weaken.
 Foot traffic and heavy lawn equipment can close those pores and compact soil.

 (One way to check if you have poor soil drainage: take note of sitting water after rainfall.
 If puddles continue to sit unmoved on soil for several hours, chances are your soil is compacted.)

 Aerating your lawn offers a source of relief for compacted soil.
 Perforating tiny holes into the soil around your apple trees provides openings for air, water, and fertilizer.
-All three will be able to reach the tree roots and in doing so creates a stronger structure that is more resistant to insects and disease.
+All three will be able to reach the tree roots.
+This creates a stronger structure that is more resistant to insects and disease.

 As a provider of tree care services across Southeast Michigan, Safari Tree can offer you professional assistance for all your tree care needs.
 So, if you’re wondering how to care for apple trees in Michigan, give us a call.
 Or get a free estimate from us here!